corda/corda-solutions/docs/source/design-patterns/patterns/asset-lock-pattern.rst

     - `considerationState`: this a state that acts as either payment or proof-of-payment between A and B.
     - A reference ID to be used in the consideration later on.

-**Tx 2**: In order the transfer of the AssetState to occur, the contract rules of the twin AssetState must be met.
+**Tx 2**: In order for the transfer of the AssetState to occur, the contract rules of the twin AssetState must be met.
 These include that the precondition is satisfied and that there is a ConsiderationState with the correct reference ID also present in the transaction.

 b. *Analysis & Considerations*